Nucleo Operativo Centrale di Sicurezza: History

-In 2017, NOCS revealed that a female operator, known as "Marta", become part of the operational unit of the department, one of the first cases in European law enforcement where a woman is recruited in a police-tactical unit.
+In 2017, NOCS revealed that a female operator, known as "Marta", became part of the operational unit of the department, one of the first cases in European law enforcement where a woman is recruited in a police-tactical unit.

 Structure

 Today, SOD/NOCS have three tactical assault teams and one protection division.
 All operatives have HALO jump training, explosive ordnance disposal training, sniper and combat shooting.
 Several operatives have scuba diving training as well.
 SOD has a logistics branch with specialized personnel in support of operatives.
 NOCS has several specialized vehicles, operated by specially trained drivers.
-The basic training last six months and is followed by an advance training program lasting an additional six months.
+The basic training lasts six months and is followed by an advanced training program lasting an additional six months.

 Prospective recruits must have at least four years of service with the PS and be at least 28 years old when they enlist.